Employee commitment survey18-04-2013, by Lotte Slootmaekers Organisational commitment

 Employee commitment allows an organisation to grow and become more competitive.
 It is a key variable in determining organisational performance.

-The Effectory commitment survey shows you, in detail, how committed your employees are.
+Effectory International's employee survey shows you, in detail, how committed your employees are.
 More importantly, it shows you in what way your employees are committed:

 - Affective commitment: employees want to fit into the company;